maicol07/scheduled_exams/README.md

 Scheduled Exams is a webapp that helps you in exams management.

 ## Requirements
-Web server: PHP 7.2+, MySQL 5.7+
-Other DB types are not supported (they need to support JSON field)
+**Web server**: PHP 7.2+, MySQL 5.7+ Other DB types are not currently supported (they need to support JSON field)

-Browsers: Google Chrome 46+, Mozilla Firefox 50+, Opera 33+, Opera Mobile 46, Firefox Android 60+, UC Browser Android 11.8+, Browser Android 5.x+, Google Chrome per Android, Samsung Internet 5+, Safari 11+
+**Minimum browsers**: Google Chrome 46+, Mozilla Firefox 50+, Opera 33+, Opera Mobile 46, Firefox Android 60+, UC Browser Android 11.8+, Browser Android 5.x+, Samsung Internet 5+, Safari 11+

+**Suggested browsers**: Google Chrome 75+, Mozilla Firefox 74+, Opera 33+, Opera Mobile 46, Firefox Android 60+

+_A notification will advice user to update the browser if he is not using a suggested browser, while he will be blocked if using a browser prior to minor ones._

 ## Installation on your own web server
 ### Dev requirements